dherbst/septa/README.md

 # septa
-Septa command line for getting the next regional rail train to arrive.
+Septa golang client and command line executable for getting the next regional rail train to arrive.

 ## Build